What happens when a market opens and closes?

 Normally traders see much of a benefit in trading before pre-market hours, and it can also cause slippage when placing orders to when they are actually executed once the market has opened.
 However, it is also important to note that when a financial asset is strong during pre-market hours that doesn’t necessarily determine its tone for the rest of the day there is still a chance a reversal can form.
 Also, pre-market trading can only occur through electronic communication networks (ECNs).

-After hours trading happens after the U.S. stock exchanges close for the day.
-After hours normally occurs around 4pm EST and can run quite late.
-Again, just like pre-market trading, after hours trading can only take place through ECNs.
-Normally traders will choose after hours trading if there has been a news break which requires immediate action on the market.
+After-hours trading happens after the U.S. stock exchanges close for the day.
+After-hours normally occur around 4 pm EST and can run quite late.
+Again, just like pre-market trading, after-hours trading can only take place through ECNs.
+Normally traders will choose after-hours trading if there has been a news break which requires immediate action on the market.
 This could be for example the release of quarterly earnings.
-Volume can also be strong just but this can slow by 6pm.
+Volume can also be strong just but this can slow by 6 pm.
 Again, just like pre-market trading due to lower liquidity levels the spread can widen compared to normal trading hours.

-It is important to remember that after hours and pre-market trading are only available if you have an ECN.
-To find out more information around normal trading hours and the relevant trading sessions please read this.
+To find out more information about normal trading hours and the relevant trading sessions please read this.